 Governmental funds.
-The focus of the City of Miles's governmental funds is to provide information on near-term inflows, outflows, and balances of spendable resources.
-Such information is useful in assessing the City of Miles's financing requirements.
+The focus of the City of Miles' governmental funds is to provide information on near-term inflows, outflows, and balances of spendable resources.
+Such information is useful in assessing the City of Miles' financing requirements.
 In particular, unassigned fund balance may serve as a useful measure of a government's net resources available for spending at the end of the fiscal year.

-As September 30, 2020, the City of Miles's governmental General Fund reported an ending fund balance of \$483,463, all of which was unassigned and available for spending at the City's discretion.
-This represents approximately fifteen months of operating equity based on fiscal year 2020 General fund expenditures.
+As September 30, 2022, the City of Miles' governmental General Fund reported an ending fund balance of \$429,717, with \$63,840 reserved for EDC and was unassigned and available for spending at the City's discretion.
+This represents approximately fifteen months of operating equity based on fiscal year 2022 General fund expenses.